Do you have a business concept?

 • How will you earn money?

 Your business concept and operations need to be competitive in a sustainable future.
-Therefore, it is essential to formulate how your business concept is relevant and can create value from a sustainability perspective.
+It is therefore essential to formulate how your business concept is relevant and can create value from a sustainability perspective.
 You should also formulate how you intend to tackle any sustainability challenges that arise for your operations.

-If you don’t have a business concept, but want to run your own business, the first step could be to consider what you are good at and what you like to do.
-Many people starting up their own business do so within the same field that they already work in, since they are aware of the opportunities that exist and the shortcomings that need to be addressed.
+If you do not have a business concept but want to run your own business, the first step could be to consider what you are good at and what you like to do.
+Many people start a business in the field they already work in, since they are aware of the opportunities that exist and the shortcomings that need to be addressed.

 These questions may help you come up with a business concept: